vict0rsch/_vict0rsch.github.io/_posts/2013-10-08-incorporated.md

 layout: post

 title: Jekyll Incorporated Features
-subtitle: "What's in the box"
+subtitle: "What's in the the the box"
 cover_image: blog-cover.jpg

 excerpt: "Incorporated provides a great typography, responsive design, author details, semantic markup and more."